 While the three outer stations were stand-alone, the remaining six inner stations all used radio telemetry.
-Of these, the LHS site located near a high school used a point-to-point radio that linked the outdoor site to a Linux computer in a computer laboratory at the school.
+Of these, the LHS site located near the high school used a point-to-point radio that linked the outdoor site to a Linux computer in a computer laboratory at the school.
 The remaining five stations were radio-linked to a master radio on the roof of the SURF administration building where our data logging computer was located.
 All surface sites except LHS used solar power; LHS used an AC system similar to underground sites but with a larger battery backup.
 All surface sites used the standard Q330 GPS timing system.

-The telemetry system we deployed used a computer running the Antelope software at the SURF administration building to handle real-time communication to all underground sites and five of the nine surface sites.
+The telemetry system we deployed used a computer running the Antelope software [e.g., Malone 1999; BRTT 2017] at the SURF administration building to handle real-time communication to all underground sites and five of the nine surface sites.
 We ran a separate Linux computer running Antelope at LHS to handle real-time communications with that single site.
 This approach was necessary to deal with firewall issues at both SURF and the high school.
 We then set up an orb2orb feed to a University of Minnesota computer that acted as a data concentrator.
 The participating institutions and the IRIS-DMC were then able to tap that connection for real-time feeds with a latency of a few tens of seconds.
-We developed a custom monitoring system to automatically test for a range of conditions and build webbased quality control summaries.
+We developed a custom monitoring system to automatically test for a range of conditions and build web-based quality control summaries.
 We also set up a rotating shift schedule to monitor this diagnostic information on daily basis.
 This allowed us to quickly identify and diagnose problems.
-This was a major factor in the exceptionally high data recovery rate of this experiment (near 100% for every site except DEAD, which had power problems in the winter of 2015-2016).
+This was a major factor in the very high data recovery rate of this experiment (near 100% for every site except DEAD, which had power problems in the winter of 2015-2016 and also had a corrupted E-channel response).
 Furthermore, the telemetry data have no mass position related issues except for two sensors failures.
 In addition, this quality control monitoring allowed us to detect and diagnose a subtle problem on station E2000.
-That station began showing odd tilt transients, which site visits revealed was created by a failure of the thinset grout on the base of one of our granite tiles.
+This station began showing odd tilt transients, which were tracked down to failure of the thinset grout on the base of one of our granite tiles.
 This was repaired by pouring a new concrete pad and setting the tile directly on the concrete.